Sam Siefkes

-Sam Siefkes (born August 26, 1991) is an American football coach who is currently the defensive coordinator for the Virginia Tech Hokies.
-He previously served as a linebackers coach in the NFL for the Arizona Cardinals and Minnesota Vikings and as the defensive coordinator for Wisconsin–Platteville and Wofford.
+Sam Siefkes (born August 26, 1991) is an American football coach who is the linebackers coach for the Green Bay Packers of the National Football League (NFL).
+He previously served as a defensive coordinator at Virginia Tech, a linebackers coach in the NFL for the Arizona Cardinals and Minnesota Vikings and as the defensive coordinator for Wisconsin–Platteville and Wofford.

 Early life

 Siefkes attended Oconomowoc High School, where he played lacrosse.

 College career

 Siefkes played college football at Wisconsin–La Crosse in 2011, but injuries ended his playing career.

 Coaching career

 Wisconsin–La Crosse

 Siefkes got his first career coaching job in 2012 at his alma mater Wisconsin–La Crosse as a student assistant.

 Air Force

 In 2013, Siefkes served as a Strength and conditioning intern at Air Force.

 Florida International

 In 2014, Siefke served as a volunteer defensive quality control coach under Josh Conklin.

 Wisconsin

 In 2015, Siefkes served as a graduate assistant under defensive coordinator Dave Aranda.

 Wisconsin–Platteville

 Siefkes was the defensive coordinator for Wisconsin–Platteville in 2016 and 2017.
 In 2016, the Pioneers made their second playoff appearance in the past four years.
 In 2017, the Pioneers defense gave up only 18.9 points per game and recorded three shutouts.